The Ultimate Beach-Lovers' Getaway in St. Pete-Clearwater

 Midday

 • Spend the afternoon at John’s Pass Village & Boardwalk, a nautical-themed waterfront attraction on Madeira Beach’s southern tip.
-Start with lunch at Sculley's or one of the other celebrated restaurants, then rent jet skis or paddleboards, book a fishing charter or head out on a parasailing tour to get a birds-eye view.
-If it’s a pirate’s life the kiddos seek, check out the Pirate Ship at John’s Pass, which sails four times daily.
+Start with lunch at the Friendly Fisherman or one of the other celebrated restaurants, then rent jet skis or paddleboards, book a fishing charter or head out on a parasailing tour to get a birds-eye view.
+If it’s a pirate’s life the kiddos seek, check out the Pirate Ship at John’s Pass, which sails several times daily.
 This is also an excellent place for a bit of retail therapy – find souvenirs and stylish beachwear.

 Evening